sdonohoo/forecasting/internal_docs/tsperf_rules.md

 * `/TSPerf/internal_docs` folder: This folder contains the internal documents that we create during the development of TSPerf.

 * `/TSPerf/README.md` file: This Markdown file describes the TSPerf framework in general.
-It introduces the goal and vision, specifies the use cases and benchmarks, as well as provides guidances for benchmark implementation, benchmark submission, and reviewing of the submissions.
+It introduces the goal and vision, specifies the use cases and benchmarks, and points to leaderboards and more detailed documentation.

 ## Benchmarks